cortav specification

 groff supports the following modes:

-• footnote places footnotes at the end of the page they are referenced on. if the same footnote is used on multiple pages, it will be duplicated on each.
+groff:annotatecontrols how footnotes will be handled.footnoteplaces footnotes at the end of the page they are referenced on. if the same footnote is used on multiple pages, it will be duplicated on each.secnoteplaces footnotes at the end of each section. footnotes used in multiple sections will be duplicated for eachendnoteplaces all footnotes at the end of the rendered document.

-• string groff:title sets a specific title to be used in headers instead of relying on header heuristics
+groff:titlesets a specific title to be used in headers instead of relying on header heuristics

 directives

-• %pragma title-page id sets the title page to section id. this causes it to be specially formatted, with a large, centered title and subtitle.
+%pragma title-page idsets the title page to section id. this causes it to be specially formatted, with a large, centered title and subtitle.

 quirks